Note:

 · Details

+West rail bars can be used to improve the appearance of track.
 I advise against using code 83 rail bars with code 83 track since

 stock.
-Use code 70 railbars
+On code 83 track, use code 70 railbars

 instead.
 They nestle nicely